molikto/mlang/README.md

 * **inductive**: uniform-parametized simple higher inductive type (no index, no non-uniform, no mutual, no induction-recursion, no induction-induction)
 * **record**: record type with record type calculus, make expressions
 * case lambda
+* very limited implicit arguments
 * coercion subtyping

 ## maybe roadmap

 * pattern matching and coverage checker
     * overlapping and definitional patterns
+* first-class sum types (what about defining true/false as sum?)
 * all other forms of inductive type mentioned above, except induction-induction
 * implicit parameters and possibly more liberal unification
 * ad-hoc polymorphism